adoption guidelines

 in a healthy, family setting and may become bored and problematic

-dogs will ONLY be adopted as indoor dogs.
+will ONLY be adopted as indoor, companion dogs, not working or

 Crating